CS-SI/eodag-sentinelsat/README.rst

 1. Register to `Scihub <https://scihub.copernicus.eu/userguide/SelfRegistration>`_ to get the required credentials (username/password).

-2. Follow the guidelines provided in `EODAG's documentation <https://eodag.readthedocs.io/en/master/getting_started_guide/configure.html>`_ to configure the plugin.
-For instance, create a dedicated configuration file ``my_config.yml``:
+2. Follow the guidelines provided in `EODAG's documentation <https://eodag.readthedocs.io/en/latest/getting_started_guide/configure.html>`_ to configure the plugin.
+You can create a dedicated configuration file or edit the default one ``~/.config/eodag/eodag.yml``:

    .. code-block:: yaml

       scihub:
-          priority: 2  # Must be higher than the other provider's priority
+          priority: 2  # Must be higher than the other providers' priorities
           api:
               credentials:
                   username: "PLEASE_CHANGE_ME"  # Your own username